Kebby-Quake/block-quake/README.md

 ---

+### Typical Folder installation:

+Always create copies and backups of your game files before merging and double check the names.

+1. Create a new game directory and name it "blockquake_vanilla"
+2. Copy the contents of your "id1" Quake folder and paste them into the "blockquake_vanilla" folder
+3. Download blockquake_vanilla1.1 and extract the contents of the Zip into the "blockquake_vanilla" folder
+4. If prompted, merge the blockquake_vanilla folder contents
+5. To play regular Block-Quake Vanilla, launch your source port with `-game blockquake_vanilla`

+6. For Block-Quake Copper, install a copper-supported mod like Underdark Overbright
+7. Create a new game directory and name it "blockquake_copper"
+8. Copy the contents of your "copper" mod folder and paste them into the "blockquake_copper" folder
+9. Download blockquake_copper1.0 and extract the contents of the Zip into the "blockquake_copper" folder
+10. If prompted, merge the blockquake_copper folder contents
+11. To play the combined Block-Quake Copper, launch your source port with `-game blockquake_copper`

+---

 ### Mods and Maps:

 - The Block-Quake mod can only convert the original "id1" or "copper" file contents.
 If you play another mod that uses "id1" as it's base, like a map-jam, everything should work just fine.